oasis-tcs/openc2-oc2ls/oc2ls.md

 ### 3.3.4 Message Signatures

+> TO-DO: update this section to use the signing and validation mechanisms
+> specified in ITU-T Recommendation X.590.

 Command and control mechanisms need to provide appropriate security controls protecting message content (especially authentication of command origin and protection of command integrity) so that Consumers receiving commands can